karmine05/CTI_LocalLLM_WebScrapping/README.md

 ## if you konow a bit of python, you can turn this code to be part of localGPT.py
 ## Run the following code to Normalize, create chunks and upload to 'vault.txt'
 python txt_normalizer.py

+## Lets make sure Ollama is up and running and for this project we are using Mistral
+ollama run mistral

 ## After the above steps are done, run the following code to query the reports
 python localGPT.py